batteryshark/pdx/docs/PDXReg.md

 ## Environment Variables
 - PDXREG: A full path to an ini file that specifies keys/data.
 If unset, the library will default to the current working directory to find a file named "pdxreg.ini".
+- PDXREG_AKP: Defines if keypaths should be anonymized.
+Keypaths WILL be anonymized if this is left unset.
+Use this if you need to modify legit SID subkeys of another user while using this library.
 ## Registry INI Format

 The ini file has the following format: